 Where to buy a sim card at Sydney Airport

-Buying a sim card at Sydney Airport is therefore very easy, but finding the best sim card deal is a little overwhelming.
+Buying a sim card at Sydney Airport is very easy, but finding the best sim card deal is a little overwhelming.

-There are several Sim Planet stores, a Lebara store in the WH Smith shop, official Vodafone and Optus retail stores and some random sim card shops that sell a wide variety of Australian sim cards for tourists.
+There are several Sim Planet stores, a Lebara store in the WH Smith shop, official Vodafone and Optus phone stores and some random sim card shops that sell a wide variety of Australian sim cards for tourists.

 Most of the sim card stores are open from 06.00 am until 10.00 pm and accept payments by international credit cards.